Together Housing, Lancashire and South & West Yorkshire

 Kensa Contracting developed a proactive tenant liaison and project management system to ensure tenants are ultimately delighted with the outcome – affordable, controllable low-cost heating.
 Kensa Contracting exercised great care and attention to limit tenant disruption.

-Tenant feedback demonstrates this was achieved, with one recently stating:
+Tenant’s feedback demonstrates this was achieved:

 Just to say your workers and staff are very hardworking and helpful.
 They are also very tidy each day and clear up any rubbish lying about.
 Great job done by all and we thank you very much.